 Overall, I did enjoy the movie.
 Unfortunately, I feel that this movie was made just to set up the third volume which Gunn is writing and will be directing.
 Unfortunately, I don’t feel this film stands on its own at all.
 If you haven’t seen the first film you won’t know what’s going on with all the characters.
 By the end of the film you still won’t know what’s going on with all the characters because everything was being set up for Vol 3 and “Avengers Infinity War,” presumably.
 If you consider the new Ravagers were introduced to tie up the Yondu story and take over more responsibility in the third installment you can probably see my point more clearly.

 “Guardians of the Galaxy Vol 2” is in theaters now!
 Despite all my criticisms, I definitely recommend people see this movie on the big screen.
 It’s a visually delightful movie with some well placed humor and some equally heartfelt moments.
 There’s a lot to digest in this film and it’s a fun time at the movies.
 I recommend you watch the first film or revisit it before seeing this one on the big screen just so certain things and cameo’s will make more sense.
 I review movies and I do so honestly which means the issues I have with story, characters, etc, you might not.
 All art is subjective and because of that I want people to see this in theaters and enjoy how good this film looks.
 It’s a special effects adventure in space and totally worth your hard earned dollars.
 Go check it out!

 Follow Maskerpiece Theatre:

 Facebook: /MaskerpieceTheatre and Fan Page

 Maskerpiece Theatre is sponsored by MoviePass.
 See unlimited movies at a theater near you for a low monthly rate.

-You can also support our show on our Support Us page.
+You can support our show and Abnormal Entertainment on our Support Us page.